-In order to retain and motivate certain highly qualified executives in the event of a "Change-in-Control", the Corporation entered into a separate Change in Control Severance Agreements (each a "CICSA") with Messrs.
-Michael R. Matacunas, Fay DeVriese, William Linnane, Ron Lutz and Kori Belzer.
+In order to retain and motivate certain highly qualified executives in the event of a "Change-in-Control", the Corporation entered into separate Change of Control Severance Agreements (each a "CICSA") with Messrs.
+Michael R. Matacunas, Antonio Calisto Pato, William Linnane, Ron Lutz and Ms. Kori Belzer.
+Ms. Fay DeVriese had a CICSA which ended and was released as part of her departure.

 Each CICSA provides that the applicable executive will receive a lump sum severance payment if both: (1) a "Change in Control" occurs; and (2) within the "Protected Period" the executive is terminated other than in a "Termination For Cause".
 The Protected Period is equal to the Term or 24 months from the then most recent Change in Control.
 The term is 36 months and automatically extends daily for another day unless the Corporation gives notice of non-renewal (in which case the Term ends on the third anniversary of such notice).
-The CICSA severance payment is equal to the sum of: (i) two (2) (Mr. Matacunas), 1.5 (Ms. DeVriese) or one (1) times the executive's annual salary (or in the case of Ms. Belzer, her monthly salary times the number of remaining months in the Protected Period following the applicable resignation or termination); plus (ii) the maximum bonus paid to such executive in either of the last two (2) years (although the bonus calculation is somewhat different for Ms. Belzer).
+The CICSA severance payment is equal to the sum of: (i) two (2) (Mr. Matacunas), or one (1) times the executive's annual salary plus (ii) the maximum bonus paid to such executive in either of the last two (2) years.